oatlog/oatlog/doc/proposal/main.typ

 = Goal

-The goal of this project is to implement an E-Graph engine that achieves higher performance than other state-of-the-art implementations (like egg @egg, egglog @egglog, eqlog @eqlog) measured in E-nodes per second on existing E-Graph rulesets.
+The goal of this project is to implement an E-Graph engine that achieves a lower runtime than other state-of-the-art implementations (like egg @egg, egglog @egglog, eqlog @eqlog) measured in E-nodes per second on existing E-Graph rulesets.

-Additionally, we may modify rulesets to better exploit the performance characteristics of our E-Graph engine to the extent that this does not in practice lead to missed equivalences or simplifications.
-This could include essentially inlining rules within each other, decreasing the size of the E-Graph in exchange for increasing the number of rules.
+= Research questions
+- Can an E-Graph engine that outperforms state-of-the-art implementations in E-nodes per second be created?
+    - Can rulesets be automatically optimized to improve performance, can the joins be reordered for performance?
+    - What memory access patterns do E-graph engines have, can the engine be optimized with the knowledge of the memory access patterns?
+- How can a optimal or near-optimal expression be extracted with low runtime?

+= Benchmarks
 The E-Graph applications that we aim to use for benchmarking are
 - Herbie @herbie, a tool to automatically find floating-point expressions that minimize numerical error given an expression in real numbers
 - `math`, a small computer algebra system from egg's test suite
-- Steensgaard style unification-based points-to analysis since these were all used to benchmark egglog @egglog.
+- Steensgaard style unification-based points-to analysis Since these were all used to benchmark egglog @egglog.

-#todo[regarding Alejandro's SyCAM: I find little public information on this as I suppose it is not yet
-published, and while I think it is a reasonable application I think leaning on egglog's existing benchmarks makes more sense.]
+#todo[regarding Alejandro's SyCAM: I find little public information on this as I suppose it is not yet published, and while I think it is a reasonable application I think leaning on egglog's existing benchmarks makes more sense.]

 = Approach

 egglog made E-Graph rule application incremental and improved performance by an order of magnitude by rephrasing the problem as a Datalog-inspired relational database in which we can accelerate lookups through indices.
 Eqlog is similar but is implemented using code generation rather than as an interpreter.

 We have ideas to improve performance using a mix of